One bowl vegan lemon blueberry cake which uses only 7 ingredients! This cake is soft and moist, has the perfect crumb, and isn't too sweet.

 Notes about the ingredients

-Granulated sugar is best for a light and fluffy cake.
+Granulated sugar is the best sweetener for a light and fluffy cake.
 See the FAQ section below for alternatives.

 Neutral-flavored oil, such as sunflower, avocado or olive oil.
-Olive oil imparts a slight flavor, such as in my lemon olive oil cake.
+Olive oil imparts a slightly fruity flavor, such as in my lemon olive oil cake.

-Blueberries, fresh or frozen.
-If you use frozen blueberries, you don't need to thaw them but may need to bake the cake for 5 minutes longer.
+Fresh or frozen blueberries.
+If using frozen, you don't need to thaw them but will need to bake the cake for 5 minutes longer.

 How to make this cake

-Simply add all the dry ingredients to a bowl and mix until combined.
+Simply add all the dry ingredients to a large bowl and mix until combined.
 Add all the wet ingredients except the blueberries and mix until just before it's combined (there should still be some pockets of flour).

-We aren't fully mixing the cake batter at this stage because we still need to mix it more later.
+At this stage, we aren't fully mixing the cake batter because we're still mixing it later.
 We don't want to overmix the cake batter!

 Then add the blueberries and fold them through the batter!
-I made this a thick batter which helps prevent all the blueberries from sinking to the bottom when we bake the cake.
+This recipe makes a thick batter which helps prevent all the blueberries from sinking when we bake the cake.

-The cake is ready when the surface is golden brown and you can insert a skewer in the middle and there's no wet batter on it.
+The cake is ready when the surface is golden brown and you can insert a toothpick in the center and there's no wet batter on it (a few moist crumbs are fine).

 Customizing this cake

-This vegan lemon blueberry cake will work with coconut sugar, however it completely changes the flavor profile.
+This vegan lemon blueberry cake will work with coconut sugar, however it will change the flavor profile.
 Imagine eating a caramel cake with a hint of lemon!

 Check out the notes section in the gray recipe box at the bottom of this post

-Yes, though keep in mind that it'll make the cake more dense.
+Yes, though keep in mind that it'll make the cake denser.

 - Simple lemon icing used in my olive oil cake

-- Vegan Cream cheese frosting used in my carrot cake recipe
+- Vegan cream cheese frosting used in my carrot cake recipe (use half the recipe)

-- Whipped coconut cream
+- Whipped dairy-free cream

 Follow Rainbow Nourishments on Instagram, Facebook, TikTok and Pinterest, and subscribe via email to receive all of our latest recipes!